Balmy-protocol/earn-core/src/vault/README.md

 ### Other owned tokens

 Let's remember that when a user deposits assets into Earn, they'll start earning yield in one or more tokens.
-One of these tokens could be the asset, but they could be other tokens also.
+One of these tokens could be the asset, but they also earn yield in other tokens.

 Calculating who owns what in these others tokens is a little harder than the asset.
 Let's go over it with an example.
 Let's say that when John last deposited into the strategy, there were 50 _$OP_ rewards already collected.
 Then, after a